rectorphp/getrector-com/resources/docs/integration-to-new-project.md

     ->withPhpSets();
 ```

-This configuration tells Rector, "Upgrade my code to PHP 7.4, based on the composer.json version. " Does that sound about right?
+This configuration tells Rector, "Upgrade my code to PHP 7.4, based on the composer.json version."
+Does that sound about right?

 No, because this would invoke sets from PHP 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.2, 7.3 and 7.4 simultaneously.
 That's over 100 rules that will be applied.
 That sounds dangerous to do and even more tedious to review.